Acyclicity in finite groups and groupoids: Free amalgams of E-graphs

-Iterated or multiple free amalgams of more than two $\CG[\alpha_i]$ can be defined in more general contexts, but special restrictions need to be in place to guarantee that he result is a strict $\E$-graph, or even just an $\E$-graph.
-We only discuss two patterns of special interest to us: \emph{amalgamation chains} and \emph{amalgamation clusters}.
-Both patterns are motivated by desirable acyclicity properties w.r.t.\ local overlaps between $\G[\alpha_i]$-cosets in $\G$.
-In other words, they unfold overlaps among a family of $\CG[\alpha_i]$ in the `tree-like' pattern encountered in sufficiently acyclic $\G$.
-This is being brought out in Observations~\ref{amalgchainobs} and~\ref{amalgclusterobs}, respectively, which extend the basic idea of Observation~\ref{twoamalgobs} above to the two more complex patterns.
-While the pattern of \emph{amalgamation chains} corresponds to a linear arrangement as in a tree branch, the pattern of \emph{amalgamation clusters} corresponds to the branching in a single parent node.

 \bD[amalgamation chain] \mbox{}\\ Let $\G$ be an $\E$-group, $N \geq 1$ and $\alpha_i \strictsubset E$ for $1 \leq i \leq N$ with intersections $\alpha_{i,i+1} := \alpha_i \cap \alpha_{i+1}$ for $1 \leq i < N$.
 Consider the sequence of pointed $\E$-graphs $(\CG[\alpha_i],g_i)_{1 \leq i \leq N}$ and assume that the $g_i \in \G[\alpha_i] \subsetw \CG$ are such that the cosets $1 \G[\alpha_{i-1,i}] \subset \G[\alpha_i]$ and $g_i \G[\alpha_{i,i+1}]\subset \G[\alpha_i]$ are disjoint in $\G[\alpha_i]$.
-In this situation, the \emph{free amalgamation chain} $\bigoplus_{i=1}^N (\CG[\alpha_i],g_i)$ is the $\E$-graph $\str{A}$ obtained as the result of simultaneous free amalgamation of disjoint copies of relational structures $\str{A}_i \simeq \CG[\alpha_i]$ via the shared embedded weak substructures $\str{A}_{i,i+1} \simeq g_i \CG[\alpha_{i,i+1}] \subsetw \CG[\alpha_i]$ and $\str{A}_{i,i+1} \simeq 1 \CG[\alpha_{i,i+1}] \subsetw \CG[\alpha_{i+1}]$. \eD
+In this situation, the \emph{free amalgamation chain} $\bigoplus_{i=1}^N (\CG[\alpha_i],g_i)$ is the $\E$-graph $\H$ obtained as the result of simultaneous free amalgamation of disjoint copies of relational structures $\H_i \simeq \CG[\alpha_i]$ via the shared embedded weak substructures $\H_{i,i+1} \simeq g_i \CG[\alpha_{i,i+1}] \subsetw \CG[\alpha_i]$ and $\H_{i,i+1} \simeq 1 \CG[\alpha_{i,i+1}] \subsetw \CG[\alpha_{i+1}]$. \eD

-Note that the precondition on disjoint overlaps w.r.t.\ the next neighbours in the chain ensures that there is no interference between the pairwise amalgamation processes between next neighbours.
-Also note that (the images of) the cosets $g_i \G[\alpha_{i,i+1}]$ for $1 \leq i < N$ are separators along the chain.
+Note that the precondition on disjoint overlaps w.r.t.\ the next neighbours in the chain ensures that there is no interference between the pairwise amalgamation processes between next neighbours; it also means that (the images of) the cosets $g_i \G[\alpha_{i,i+1}]$ for $1 \leq i < N$ are graph-theoretic separators along the chain.